AG-Schumann/GeMSE_environment/README.md

 # GeMSE_environment

-Software environment for GeMSE analysis and simulations
+Docker software environment for GeMSE analysis and simulations.

+## Generate Docker container

+## Convert container into a Singularity image